 How do I make a report about a child I am worried about?

 If a person believes that a child may be in need of protection because of child abuse or neglect, they are required to report their concerns to a child welfare agency.
 To make a report, call our Intake Services at 204-726-6030 or toll free (in MB) at 1-800-483-8980.
 The toll free number is also our emergency services number, available 24-hours-a-day-7-days-a-week after general office hours which are Mondays through Fridays from 8:30 a.m. to 4:30 p.m.

 Is Child and Family Services of Western Manitoba a government agency?

-Child and Family Services of Western Manitoba (CFS Western) is a private, community based, non-government, non-profit organization in existence since 1899.
+Child and Family Services of Western Manitoba (CFS of Western Manitoba) is a private, community based, non-government, non-profit organization in existence since 1899.
 We are part of the Child and Family Services General Authority which includes private agencies like our own as well as government regional operations.
 The mandate of the Agency to provide services comes from the Manitoba Child and Family Services Act.
 The majority of our funding for mandated protective services is provided by the General Authority.
 Funding for our family strengthening programs however is provided by public, private, individual, corporate and community donors as well as Foundations, grants and sponsorships.